skial/haxe.io/src/wwx/2016/Justin Donaldson.md

 # Any specific books you strongly recommend?

 I still like old fashioned books like _“Pragmatic Programmer”_ by Hunt and Thomas, and for interface design _“Don't Make Me Think (revisited)”_ by Krug is great.
-I'm a _"keep it simple"_ kind of guy for just about anything.
+I'm a _“keep it simple”_ kind of guy for just about anything.

 # Which creatives/developers/artists do you admire most or impress you?